kehrlab/PopDel/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat-square)](http://bioconda.github.io/recipes/popdel/README.html) [![GitHub license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://raw.githubusercontent.com/kehrlab/PopDel/master/LICENSE) [![GitHub Releases](https://img.shields.io/github/release/kehrlab/PopDel.svg)](https://github.com/kehrlab/PopDel/releases) [![GitHub Issues](https://img.shields.io/github/issues/kehrlab/PopDel.svg)](https://github.com/kehrlab/PopDel/issues)

-PopDel is lightweight tool for calling and genotyping structural deletions in short read paired-end data.
+PopDel is lightweight tool for calling and genotyping medium-size deletions in short read paired-end data.
 Its main feature is the efficient processing of many samples in a single joint-calling process.
 Cohorts of 10,000  or more BAM-filese are no problem for PopDel.
 It works by first creating a small insert-size profile of every BAM file.
 Then, in the calling step, all profiles are jointly processed to generate the deletion calls in a likelihood based approach and genotype every sample.
 The results are presented in standard VCF-4.2 format.